Skip to main content Accessibility information

 This course is perfect if you’re curious about

-Why are relationships so important in coaching?
+Why relationships are so important in coaching

-What makes a great football coach?
-Are technical skills more important than personal relationships?
+What makes a great football coach

 We’re delighted to support students through placements, guest lectures and events in this rare opportunity to be involved at the heart of professional organisations and clubs such as ours, which significantly improves their CVs and career prospects.